Khodaee-Saeida/variant-calling-benchmark/README.md

 **Why hap.py + vcfeval.** `hap.py` is the GA4GH-recommended benchmarking tool.
 Using `--engine=vcfeval` (RTG's haplotype-aware comparison) handles complex variant representations correctly, avoiding the false discrepancies that simple position-based comparison would produce.

 **Why default GATK filters.** The GATK Best Practices hard-filter thresholds were originally tuned on WGS data.
 They are over-aggressive on exome capture data, particularly the `MQ < 40` and `ReadPosRankSum < -8` filters, because bait-edge reads frequently have marginal mapping quality.
-This benchmark uses the default Best Practices thresholds unchanged for reproducibility; tuning them for exome data closes most of the SNP recall gap (see `docs/gatk_filter_diagnostic.md` for details).
+This benchmark uses the default Best Practices thresholds unchanged for reproducibility; tuning them for exome data closes most of the SNP recall gap.

 ---